From the Field

 Delivering hope: Hurricanes Helene and Milton disaster relief

-In response to the urgent needs arising from these catastrophic storms, World Vision has acted swiftly to deliver relief.
-Partnering with local churches, we have distributed essential supplies like clean water, generators, diapers, personal care items, and more, ensuring that people in the hardest-hit areas readily access the basics they need.
+In these critical moments, World Vision’s swift and steadfast response has made a significant difference.
+Partnering with 20 local churches, we distributed essential supplies like clean water, generators, diapers, personal care items, and more, ensuring that people in the hardest-hit areas readily accessed the basics they needed.

 Our commitment to supporting these communities extends beyond short-term relief to long-term recovery and rebuilding.